bostelma/gazebo_sim/README.md

     . ~/gazebo_sim/workspace/install/setup.bash
     ```

-9. Build the basic plugins: Forest, Person, and Photo Shoot
+9. Build the basic plugins: Forest, Person, and Photo Shoot individually as seen below, or by executing the script `build_plugins_basic.sh` in the plugins directory.
     ```
     cd ~/gazebo_sim/plugins/forest  # change to 'person' and 'photo_shoot' respectively
 	mkdir build